rafa-apps/SehatQ-Tech/README.md

 # Base
-Simple MVVM Router based project as a showcase of architecture pattern for small and medium size projects.
+Simple MVVM Router (with RxSwift) based project as a showcase of architecture pattern for small and medium size projects.

 ## Requirements